 Supporting a sustainable workforce

-As one of the largest specialist medical colleges in Australia and New Zealand, we're committed to training, developing and supporting the workforce required to fulfil the our mission of serving the community by fostering safety and high quality patient care in anaesthesia, perioperative medicine and pain medicine.
+As one of the largest specialist medical colleges in Australia and New Zealand, we're committed to training, developing and supporting the workforce required to fulfil our purpose of serving our communities by leading high quality care in anaesthesia, perioperative and pain medicine, optimising health and reducing the burden of pain.

 Anaesthesia and pain medicine workforce